open-feature/java-sdk-contrib/tools/provider-tck/README.md

 }
 ```

-The reserved entries are part of the vocabulary so that every language's TCK spells the same
+A reserved entry is part of the vocabulary so that every language's TCK spells the same property the
-property the same way, but no scenario carries their tag — so declaring one cannot produce a skip,
+same way, but no scenario carries its tag — so declaring it cannot produce a skip, cannot be
-cannot be contradicted by any result, and tells a reader a capability was verified when nothing
+contradicted by any result, and tells a reader a capability was verified when nothing examined it.
-examined it.
-Declaring one **fails the run**, with a message naming the tag.
+Declaring one **fails the run**, with a message naming the tag. `CACHING` is the only reserved entry
+left: `TARGETING` was reserved until `targeting-key-flag`'s three scenarios arrived, and is an
+ordinary declarable capability now.

 That is a rule about an accident rather than about intent: `EnumSet.complementOf(EnumSet.of(X))`
 reads as "everything except X" and in fact means "every other enum constant", reserved tags
 included.
 The flagd suite said exactly that and published `"declared": [..., "@targeting",
-"@caching"]` for two capabilities nobody had claimed. `Capability.declarable()` and
+"@caching"]` for two capabilities nobody had claimed — back when both were reserved.
-`Capability.declarableExcept(...)` are the forms that mean what the first one looks like.
+`Capability.declarable()` and `Capability.declarableExcept(...)` are the forms that mean what the
+first one looks like, and they still exclude `@caching`.

 A note on `LIFECYCLE` vs `EVENTS`: they look like the same thing and are not. `EVENTS` says the
 provider emits events; `LIFECYCLE` says there is a real initialisation behind them.
 The SDK's